 A period of homelessness followed with club items and baseboards being stored in member’s homes.
 Meetings continued to take place at the Crown Inn, Heanor but no modelling took place during this period.

 A lifeline came when Heanor Miners Welfare Club offered to build a club room on their premises.
 In 1997 we moved into this clubhouse and it remains our home to date.

 The club, like many others, has seen members come and go.
 Four original members remain, one recently returning to the fold.
 Our current membership is fourteen.
 In 2002, the club held its 1st show, which was a resounding success.
-The club has held one ever since in February and 2020 celebrates over thirty years of club success.
+The club has held one ever since in February and 2021 celebrates over thirty four years of club success.
 The club has produced several layouts including the legendary Cedar Park.
 (Can be seen through our gallery page).